wordssmallestplant/2shot/README.md

 **IMPORTANT INFORMATION**
 *Please read before proceeding*

-> This website is intended to run on gitHub.
-To run on Windows Browser separately you must remove "/" from "/images" in the CSS for the cursor, both for it's border and the custom cursor.
+> This website is intended to run on gitHub, some functionality may differ when viewed as an html document on your chosen browser.
+(specifically the "coffee cursor" css code, it may need to be slightly modified when ran.)

 > All visual and audio assets are handmade for "Create-A-Latte," - they are free to use w/o credit.
 > All code is free to use and download, if I uploaded it incorrectly and you'd like to access it: contact me @ immon3@crk.umn.edu